 I use a zester.
 You can't go wrong with microplane brand, their tools are awesome.
 I have this one from Amazon (affiliate link).

-More delicious cakes
+More delicious sweet treats

 Why don't you subscribe to my newsletter, or follow along on Facebook and Instagram?
 If you make something from the blog please tag @kidgredients on instagram- it really makes my day to see what you've been making!